This pesticide factsheet covers the use and characteristics of Pennant Magnum (S-metolachlor).

 Crop prediction or estimation is the process of projecting as accurately as possible the quantity of crop that will be harvested.
 Why estimate the crop?
 The most obvious reason is to know how much crop will be present for sale or utilization.
 Beyond that fundamental reason, it is also important to know whether vines are undercropped or overcropped.
 In the absence of methodical crop estimations, the experienced grower can rely on past vineyard performance.This approach is subject to error, however, especially in grape regions subject to spring frosts or winter injury, which can greatly affect a vineyard’s productivity from year to year.

-This web only guide provides an overview of the community supported agriculture (CSA) program at Research Triangle Institute International (RTI).
+This guide provides an overview of the community supported agriculture (CSA) program at Research Triangle Institute International (RTI).
 Filled with ideas, examples, and lessons learned from this workplace CSA pilot project, the guide provides information for farmers, businesses, Extension agents, and others who are considering starting a workplace CSA program.

 This publication lists sources of shiitake mushroom spawns for cultivation.